Many people are nervous ahead of their first massage or myotherapy session. This is understandable.

 The Complaints Guidelines provide the formal facility to lodge and record complaints against Massage & Myotherapy members.

-Under Clause 6 (11) of the AAMT Constitution, if the Code of Ethics is breached or a member is otherwise engaged in conduct unbecoming of a member, the Board may take disciplinary steps against that person.
+If the Code of Ethics is breached or a member is otherwise engaged in conduct unbecoming of a member, the Board may take disciplinary steps against that person.

 The Association may choose to act on a complaint or, if required, discipline members.
 All matters of a serious nature involving reportable misconduct such as alleged sexual assault or fraud are forwarded to the appropriate authorities.